Léon Bourgeois

 Léon Victor Auguste Bourgeois ([leɔ̃ buʁʒwa]; 21 May 1851 – 29 September 1925) was a French statesman.
 His ideas influenced the Radical Party regarding a wide range of issues.

 He promoted progressive taxation such as progressive income taxes and social insurance schemes, along with economic equality, expanded educational opportunities, and cooperative solidarism.
 In foreign policy, he called for a strong League of Nations, and the maintenance of peace through compulsory arbitration, controlled disarmament, economic sanctions, and perhaps an international military force.

 Biography

-Bourgeois was born in Paris in to a modest Republican family of a watchmaker of Burgundian descent, and was trained in law.
+Bourgeois was born in Paris in to a modest Republican family of a watchmaker of Burgundian descent, and was trained in law, graduating from his university in 1874.
 After holding a subordinate office (1876) in the department of public works, he became successively prefect of the Tarn (1882) and the Haute-Garonne (1885), and then returned to Paris to enter the Ministry of the Interior.

 He became Prefect of Police in November 1887 at the critical moment of Jules Grévy's resignation from the presidency.
 In the following year, he entered the Chamber, being elected deputy for the Marne, in opposition to George Boulanger, and joined the Radical Left.
 He was undersecretary for Home Affairs in Charles Floquet's ministry of 1888 and resigned with it in 1889, being then returned to the chamber for Reims.
 In Pierre Tirard's ministry, which succeeded, he was Minister of the Interior, and subsequently, on 18 March 1890, Minister of Public Instruction in the cabinet of Charles Louis de Saulces de Freycinet, a post for which he had qualified himself by the attention he had given to educational matters.
 In this capacity, he was responsible for some important reforms in secondary education in 1890.

 He retained his office in Émile Loubet's cabinet in 1892, and was Minister of Justice under Alexandre Ribot at the end of that year, when the Panama scandals were making the office one of peculiar difficulty.
 He energetically pressed the Panama prosecution, so much so that he was accused of having put wrongful pressure on the wife of one of the defendants in order to procure evidence.
 To meet the charge, he resigned in March 1893 but again took office and retired only with the rest of the Freycinet ministry.

 In November 1895, he formed his own cabinet, distinctively radical, which fell as the result of a constitutional crisis arising from the persistent refusal of the Senate to vote supply.
 He was an eminent Freemason and eight of his cabinet members were Freemasons.